Changissnz/nu_merchant_principal/README.md

 sentient will proportional in radicality to the rarity of the intangible or inherent variable.
-The condition of the previous statement does presuppose many notions, such as predisposition not necessarily being the continuity of outward expression.
+The condition of the previous statement does presuppose many notions, such as predisposition not necessarily being the constancy of particular outward expression.
 And perhaps these variables are the most valuable, what with the systematic production capabilities of sentience that can achieve past a relevant minumum threshold